Skip to content

 Answer: Ancient India.
 The mathematician Brahmagupta defined zero as a number with formal arithmetic operations (addition, subtraction, multiplication) in 628 CE.

 Three civilizations got to zero on their own.
 The Babylonians used a placeholder symbol around the 3rd century BCE.
-The Maya built zero into their calendars around the 4th century CE.
+The Maya built zero into their calendars by the 4th century CE.
 But only ancient Indian mathematicians gave zero a full mathematical identity.
 That version traveled through Islamic scholars to Europe.
 It became the number you use today.

 11. What is the oldest surviving epic poem in the world?
 (Hard)